stfc/dl_py2f/README.md

 ## Support

-Please raise an Issue on the [project's page](https://github.com/stfc/dl_py2f) if you have a question about the code.
+Please raise an Issue on the [project's page](https://github.com/stfc/dl_py2f) if you have a question or find an issue about the code.

 ## Contributing